ds300/derivablejs/README.md

 myReduxStore.subscribe(() => $Store.set(myReduxStore.getState()));
 ```

-and then you derive all your derivative state from $Store, rather than
+and then you derive all your derived state from $Store, rather than

 ##### Debugging